EvanCraine/eCraine/content/publications/quinoa_phenotypingMethodologies/index.md

 tags: [quinoa]

-title: Quinoa Phenotyping Methodologies: An International Consensus
+title: "Quinoa Phenotyping Methodologies: An International Consensus"

 # The url_ links can either point to local or web content.
 Associated local publication content, may be copied to the publication’s folder and referenced like url_code = "code.zip".